 The coronavirus, known as Covid-19, has rapidly spread and is cause for concern for everyone all over the world.
 This novel virus is a reminder of what happens when a highly infectious disease suddenly emerges, changing all aspects of life.

-Medical professionals and businesses in multiple industries are learning how to use technology and innovation strategy during this pandemic to curtail the spread of such diseases.
-This will also equip governments with the information and products necessary to more effectively handle public health emergencies.
+Medical professionals and businesses in multiple industries are learning how to use technology and innovation strategies during this pandemic to curtail the spread of such diseases.
+This will also equip governments with the information and products necessary to more effectively handle public health emergencies more.

 Numerous existing innovations are already being used to help fight Covid-19.
 The internet plays an important role in how information is dispersed and the number of people who receive it.